HR7Tech/hr7-python-to-agentic-ai/README.md

 - 🤖 Agentic AI Projects – Hands-on experiments and projects showcasing my work in Agentic AI.

-This repository is designed to share my learning journey and inspire others exploring Python and Agentic AI.
+This repository is designed to share my learning journey and inspire others exploring Python Programming and Agentic AI.